Code-Institute-Submissions/iKelvvv-MS4/README.md

 - A form that requires the user to enter/select the booking details.
 Full name and contact telephone number is prefilled if the user has created a profile.
 The user will then need to select a date, time, number of guests and enter any allergy information if needed.
+- The date input field has JavaScript code so the default value is the todays date and that the user cannot select a date that it previous to todays.
 - When clicking the make reservation button the booking will then be requested to the restaurant owner for approval.
 - As the restaurant is only open from 2PM, if the user selects a time before that, the form will display an error, prompting the customer to select a later time.
 ![booking_time_error](documentation_assets/images/booking_time_error.png)